josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_shielded_roles_and_information_risk_governance.md

 - contractor design trade-offs,
 - and policy-level ambiguity.

-The SIRO receives these conditions.
+The SIRO role typically receives these conditions.

-They rarely create them.
+The role rarely originates them.

 Accountability that stops at the aggregation point misidentifies custody.

 ---

-## 🧱 II.
-Why Anonymity Exists
+## 🧱 Why Anonymity Exists

 In many departments, SIRO identities are withheld under statutory exemptions (e.g., personal data or national security provisions).